odddollar/Bilinear-gradient-generator-GUI/README.md

-# Bilinear gradient generator GUI
+# Bilinear Gradient Generator GUI

 Uses bilinear-interpolation to generate random colour gradients.
 A random value is selected for each corner of the image, then bilinear-interpolation is used to interpolate the remaining pixels.
 This is repeated 4 times.
 These 4 separate pixel arrays are then combined into the red, green, blue and alpha channels to produce a final image.